johnperry-math/AoC2018/README.md

 ### Tools

 1. An algorithm I found online.
 Don't know if it has a name.
+See below.
 1. A lot of patience.
 1. The ability to surrender.

 ### Experience

+<span style="font-size: 16ex;">:scream:</span>

+Yeah, it was that bad.
+Two omens warned me that Part 2 would be a nightmare.
+1. It's a 3-dimensional puzzle, and those always give me fits.
+1. Part 1 was trivial.

-I had a brilliant idea for an algorithm that looked like a real winner... until I remembered that balls in Manhattan distance are not in fact cubes.
+I had a brilliant idea for an algorithm that looked like a real winner... until I remembered that balls in Manhattan distance are not in fact cubes, but octahedra.

     (╯°□°）╯︵ ┻━┻

-### :scream:

 After spending another couple of hours on it, I still had no idea how to do it, so I gave up and read through the discussion